s8m21/krew-takehome-assignment/README.md

 ## Site Chosen

-For demonstration, the scraper is configured to work well with [https://books.toscrape.com](https://books.toscrape.com), a sandbox site explicitly built for web scraping.
-The crawler is domain-agnostic and can be pointed at any single domain that allows scraping, but the extraction logic is currently tailored for this site.
+This scraper is configured to work with [https://books.toscrape.com](https://books.toscrape.com), a sandbox site explicitly designed for web scraping practice.
+This choice allows testing the pipeline without ethical concerns or legal risks.

+The site offers the right balance of complexity for demonstrating production-ready scraping.
+It provides:
+- **Structured metadata** (categories, ratings) that can be extracted as tags—perfect for demonstrating enrichment.
+- **Multiple page types** (listing pages, category pages) that showcase content type inference.
+- **Internal navigation** with breadcrumbs and pagination, which tests the crawler's ability to follow links intelligently.

+It's not trivial (like a single static page), but it's also not overwhelming (like a massive e-commerce site).
+This allows focus on building a clean, maintainable pipeline rather than fighting with anti-bot measures or complex JavaScript rendering.

 ---